 Course Repetition is restated with repeats a course in order to improve a grade.
-Students are allowed to repeat any previous-ly passed course and have it count toward enrollment for fi-nancial aid eligibility only once.
-Each attempt at the course, however, will count toward a student's pace and maximum timeframe.
+Students are allowed to repeat any previously passed course and have it count toward enrollment for financial aid eligibility only once.
+Each attempt of the course, however, will count toward a student's pace and maximum time frame.